Extremely thin coating protects medical aids against dirt and bacteria.

 The first step towards developing a product was taking out a patent in 2012.
 “Roy Kolkman, Manager Knowledge and Technology Transfer of Novel-T, advised me on the matter.
-He pointed out the opportunities and counselled me in the writing and submission of the patent application.
+He pointed out the opportunities and counseled me in the writing and submission of the patent application.
 From this moment on, you focus on valorization of your technology, which makes you more aware of what can be published and what cannot,” Jasper explains.
-Adviser and entrepreneur Alain le Loux from the Novel-T business development team supported Jasper in setting up his business.
-“A good match, because he is still involved in LipoCoat along with the business developer from subsidizing party NanoNextNL.”
+Furthermore, adviser and entrepreneur Alain le Loux from the Novel-T business development team supported Jasper in setting up his business.
+“In the end, this was a good match, because he is still involved in LipoCoat along with the business developer from subsidizing party NanoNextNL.”

 Contact lenses with more comfort

-Jasper knows exactly where he wants to be five years from now.
-“At that point, you’ll see our coating on contact lenses worldwide, the LipoCoat catheter product will be ready for introduction to the market and we’ll be developing prototypes for industrial applications of our coating.
-For example, in water purification, dairy production and maybe on hulls.
+Jasper knows exactly where he wants to be with his company five years from now.
+“At that point, you’ll see our coating on contact lenses worldwide, the LipoCoat catheter product will be ready for an introduction to the market and we’ll be developing prototypes for industrial applications of our coating.
+For example, in water purification, dairy production, and maybe on hulls.
 There are plenty of technical challenges to take on.
 At the same time, we are looking for investors, so we can retain our competitive edge in the short term and continue to grow.”